 With backlinks, you should also pay attention to the anchor text.
 The anchor text is the text on which your backlink "lies".
 The anchor text provides Google with information about what the linked site is about.
 Ideally, the anchor text is a keyword that's relevant to your linked site or your company name.

 An important ranking factor is also the proximity of the searcher to the company's location.
 It makes sense for Google to include this factor; someone searching for a restaurant on their mobile phone should also see restaurants nearby.

 You can't really optimize the proximity factor.
 However, it's an important ranking factor.
 So if you are thinking about moving to a new office or branch, you can consider moving to a more central location.

 Once you've optimized your website and your Google My Business listing, you should still regularly keep an eye on the rankings.
 You can use Google's free tools for this purpose.
 The Google Search Console and the statistics in the Google My Business entry are suitable here.

 In the Search Console, you can track your ranking and your position in the search results.
 You can also track the improvement of your rankings and be notified by Google about problems with the mobile view.
 Another important function of the Search Console is the submission of the sitemap.
 Here you can find instructions on how to Create a sitemap for WordPress.

-In the Google My Business Dashboard, you can see the statistics for your listing.
+In Google My Business Dashboard you can see the statistics for your entry.
 In addition, you should always keep an eye out for suggestions for changes from users and reviews from customers.